tonethar/IGME-330-Spring-2023/notes/wc-1.md

 ![screenshot](_images/_wc/wc-1B.png)

 - You should now see "Hey Jimmy!" and "Hey Johnny!" in the browser window (with the CSS styles applied)
+- Now go ahead and comment out that "creation" code and move on

 <hr>